-1Answered by those aged≥5, 2Has your child received any painkilling medicine, e.g. paracetamol or ibuprofen, in the last 6 hours before being checked for trial suitability
+1Answered by those aged≥5, 2Has your child received any painkilling medicine, e.g. paracetamol or ibuprofen, in the last 6 hours before being checked for trial suitability, 3From 0 (not at all unwell) to 10 (extremely unwell)

 Prior to analysis, the criterion for imbalance for the three-group study was increased to 30%/1 SD to counteract the increased chance of finding an imbalance given the small sample size.
 Variables that exceeded this criterion were gender, accompanying adult’s age and employment status, living in an area of deprivation, breast feeding status at three months (Table 3a), episodes of distress/crying, and disturbed sleep (Table 3b).